 Universal Credit may include money towards their housing costs.
 Your tenant will have to arrange to start paying their own rent, if they don’t already do this directly to you.

 You can now sign up for an online account to view details of current, future and past housing benefit payments.

-This account will allow you to view and print your notifications and payment schedules at a time that suits you, without having to contact us about payment and entitlement queries.
+This account will allow you to view and print your payment schedules at a time that suits you, without the need to contact us about payment and entitlement queries.